Raqs-e-Bismil: Plot

 For days, Moosa tries to forget Zohra but fails.
 He decides to meet Zohra with the help of a hawker, Murad (nickname 'Namurad'), near Zohra's residence.
 He takes away the money (that Musa had given him) to Anna Ji (Zohra's mother) and requests him to allow Musa with Zohra to meet.
 In return of the money given by Moosa, Anna Ji allows Zohra and she goes away with Moosa.
 There Moosa has arranged all the setup of Nikkah e.g. Maulvi Sahab and Gawahaan.
 Zohra is shocked when she comes across about the Nikkah.
 She criticizes him and says that he isn't in love, this is his controlling nature and stubbornness.
 And that the most important thing in a nikkah is that both guy and girl are willing.
 Moosa realises and cancels the Nikkah.
 He drops Zohra back to her house where Anna ji was beating Muraad as Zohra did not return and he told her that she will marry Musa.
 When Musa goes to his house, his father confronts him and Sakina slaps him for being hypocritical as Sakina was forcefully married to Isa by Musa even though she wanted to marry a man from a respectable family but Musa is in love with a tawaif despite being engaged.

 All this while Sakina was still in contact with Kamran and is planning to run with him ASAP.
 She is rude to Isa who tries his best to win her heart over.
 One fine day Sakina tells Isa at drop her to her friends house.
 When Isa leaves she quickly calls Kamran that she has arrived, Kamran promises to come and take her far with him.
 He instructs her to stay at his friends' house until he comes.
-When Sakina goes there those three friends try to rape Sakina.
+When Sakina goes there those three friends try to misbehave with Sakina.
 Suddenly Musa arrives at the scene with a gun and shoots the three men.
 He warns Sakina to not tell anyone about this.
 The Police arrests Musa and everyone thinks that Zohra was the woman Musa shot the three men.
 Sakina breaks up with Kamran that very moment and starts making it work with Isa.